Leo3418/RealMute/README.md

 # RealMute: A PocketMine chat management plugin by Leo3418
 RealMute is a plugin that allows administrator to mute players in chat.

+> This plugin will not be updated anymore unless there is a bug or an issue needed to fix, or I come up with any new feature.
+> Please feel free to open an issue if you find any problem, or send a pull request when you have any suggestion or idea to this plugin.

 ## Upgrading from version 1.x?
 Because of changes of internal mechanisms of muting players, the **config.yml** will be automatically updated to v2.x format.